RomainCroze/iterated-function-system/README.md

 ### Iterated Function System
 -----

-Method of constructing fractals.
+Fractals construction algorithm.
 Furnished with two examples: Sierpinski triangle and Dragon.

 ### How to use
 -----